satwik6941/ASEB-seating-arrangement/README.md

 ## 🌟 Features

-1. The project is capable of generating seating arrangement for all the B-Tech Courses
+1. The project is capable of generating seating arrangement for all the B-Tech Courses (CSE, AIE, AID, ECE, EEE, EAC, ELC, MEE, RAE)
 2. It can generate attendence sheets which are used to know about the attendence of students for the exams
-3. It generates a exam seating arrangement chart which helps in the navigation of the students to their respective exam halls
+3. It sends a email notification to the students about their classroom where they are writing their exam

 ---